alanbjohnston/CubeSatSim/README.md

 The CubeSat Simulator https://github.com/alanbjohnston/CubeSatSim/wiki is a low cost satellite emulator that runs on solar panels and batteries, transmits UHF radio telemetry, has a 3D printed frame, and can be extended by additional sensors and modules.
 This project is sponsored by the not-for-profit [Radio Amateur Satellite Corporation, AMSAT®](https://amsat.org).

+There are several hardware versions and software branches to go with them - see below for information.

 See the Wiki Software Install page for more details: https://github.com/alanbjohnston/CubeSatSim/wiki/Software-Install.
 To build and run the software on a Raspberry Pi 3B, 3B+, or Pi Zero W (doesn't work on Pi 4 since rpitx doesn't work on it yet):
 Requires:
 - Raspbian Stretch or Buster, full desktop or Lite